Science & Nature Education Programs

 Practice classification, observation, and use of scientific tools by observing and thinking about birds, their identification, habitats, and behaviors.
 Includes Bird Id, Birding, and Migration Madness/Mapping activity of choice. $18/student for the three part series ($180 minimum).
 Additional trip fee for schools more than 10 miles from our office.

-The programs above may also be scheduled at the Audubon Nature Center as a 90 minute field trip with the above pricing.
+**Any of the programs above may also be scheduled at the Audubon Nature Center as a 90 minute field trip.**

 To make a reservation please call 303-973-9530